nayyara-cropsey/jwtmock/README.md

 ## Client Credentials

 An API under test might also be a consumer of another service and might use machine-to-machine workflow to access another service.
-Sometimes the request to obtain a client's JWT is coded into the microservice and must be fulfilled by some mocked service.
+Sometimes the request to obtain a client's JWT is coded into the microservice and must be fulfilled by some service during end-to-end testing.
+![client](docs/jwt-client.png)

 JWT Mock can be used in such a workflow as well to allow credentials to be obtained.

-![client](docs/jwt-client.png)
+JWT Mock requires a client to be registered in anticipation for such a call to succeed.
+It provides the `POST /jwtmock/clients` endpoint.

 NOTE: During tests the external service will likely be mocked out and how that is handled is outside the scope of the usefulness of JWT Mock.